maxbremax/api-documentation/source/guides/soap-api/index.md

 ## API Versions

-We have only one API version.
-We never change any existing fields in the specification, but we sometimes add new fields.
+There is only one API version.
+We never change any existing fields in the specification, but we do add new fields when needed.
 Please make sure the implementation you build does not break if new fields are added to the XML.

-But we do have 3 different endpoints.
+However, we do have 3 different endpoints.

 If you are building a new integration, use the "SOAP API" endpoint.
 It looks something like this: https://example.centra.com/ams/system/service/module/soap/api?wsdl